scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 - Optional: a position, in which this plugin will be called. **Defaults to 100**.
 There may be multiple plugins for a single member if there are several extensions active in the application.
 The closer the position to 0 - the sooner it is called.
 The higher a position - the later.
 Non-unique.

+> **Note**:
+>
-> **Note: you can create class members that do not exist in the original classes and they will be called as you'd expect writing them directly in the class**
+> you can create class members that do not exist in the original classes and they will be called as you'd expect writing them directly in the class

 Configuration should follow this format: